BrkRaw/brkraw/docs/getting-started/config.md

 output.slicepack_suffix
 ```

 Most users should keep the default.
-Advanced users may include
-orientation labels or other metadata.
+If you need richer, study-specific naming, prefer managing mapped metadata
+via rules/specs (and then using layout settings) rather than encoding
+semantics into the slice-pack suffix.

 ---